byuistats/DS250-Cannon/content/Slides/p4/d2/_index.md

 {{</ faq >}}

 {{< faq "What is the 5000 rows error with Altair?">}}

+The best way around this is to look at a sub-sample of the data for exploratory purposes.
+For example, you can use "sample(500)".
+But there are ways to expand VS Code's limits.

 [MaxRowsError: How can I plot Large Datasets?](https://altair-viz.github.io/user_guide/faq.html#maxrowserror-how-can-i-plot-large-datasets)